-We no longer cut down every perennial plant in fall.
+In my garden, we no longer cut down every perennial plant in the fall.
 As in nature, many perennials find that their dying leaves protect them from the cold and provide natural fertilizer.
-Let's talk about which perennials to tackle, which to leave, as well as when and how to cut back perennials properly.
+Let’s talk about which perennials to tackle, which to leave, as well as when and how to cut back perennials properly.

 When to Cut Back Perennials

 It’s obvious when it’s time to pull out annual flowers; they’re one-hit wonders and turn black and die after the first frost.

 When it comes to perennials, don’t be in a rush to cut things down; hold off until after several hard frosts.
 Even if the flowers or leaves are dead, the roots are reclaiming energy from the dying plant for healthy growth in the spring.

 Technically, very few plants MUST be cut down in the fall.
 We enjoy leaving as many flower seedheads standing as possible to add both winter interest as well as feed the birds in cold weather.
 If you follow nature’s lead, the decomposing leaves not only insulate the plant during the winter freezes and thaws but also decompose to provide excellent (and free) fertilizer, saving you time and money in the spring.

 However, there are cultivated plants which are more susceptible to problems if the old foliage and dying stems are left to rot.
 Diseases can overwinter in dead foliage, as can slugs and other pests.
 Old stems can also get battered about by fall and winter winds, which will damage the plant’s crown and roots.

 Also: Always cut back any infected or diseased plants!
 Badly damaged or infested foliage should be cut back and removed from infected plants.